Lake Kinrin 金鱗湖

 Follow one of the walking paths around the lake for great views of the surrounds and a chance to get up close to some of the area's distinctive flora and fauna.

-There are many onsen, restaurants and cafes on the lake’s shores.
-Shintanyu is a public bathhouse you can use.
+There are many onsen, restaurants and cafes on the lake's shores.

 Check out the art museums in the area, many of which display works created by artists with special connections to Yufuin.